Yukihito Kajiya

-Yukihito Kajiya (梶谷 政仁, Kajiya Yukihito) is a Japanese footballer who plays as a forward for J2 League club Blaublitz Akita.
+Yukihito Kajiya (梶谷 政仁, Kajiya Yukihito) is a Japanese footballer who plays as a forward for club Tokushima Vortis.

 Early life

-Yukihito was born in Saitama.
-Yukihito played youth football for Iwaki Astron FC, AC Asumi, Shochi Fukaya High School and Kokushikan University.
+Kajiya was born in Saitama.
+He played youth football for Iwaki Astron FC, AC Asumi, Shochi Fukaya High School and Kokushikan University.

 Career

-Yukihito made his debut for Blaublitz against Thespakusatsu Gunma on 18 February 2023.
+Kajiya made his debut for Blaublitz against Thespakusatsu Gunma on 18 February 2023.
 He scored his first goal for the club on 22 April 2023 against V-Varen Nagasaki, scoring in the 36th minute.